-But It Feels SO Heavy!
-(2 Corinthians 4:17-18)
+But It Feels So Heavy (2 Corinthians 4:17-18)

-For this light momentary affliction is preparing for us an eternal weight of glory beyond all comparison, 18 as we look not to the things that are seen but to the things that are unseen.
+[For] this light momentary affliction is preparing for us an eternal weight of glory beyond all comparison, ¹⁸as we look not to the things that are seen but to the things that are unseen.
 For the things that are seen are transient, but the things that are unseen are eternal. —2 Corinthians 4:17-18

 I’m honestly not sure how to encourage you with this passage today.

-Maybe you’re like me?
+Maybe you’re like me.
 There have been times in my life when I have come across passages like this one and thought, “I’m sure glad that I don’t need that encouragement today!”
 I close my Bible, grab my coffee, and run out the door.
 The words fade from view.

 Today is not a time like those times.
 Not for me.
 Today, I struggle to see the world the way Paul did.
 There is pain in my life.
 Real pain.
 It sure feels like affliction, but nothing about it feels light or momentary.
 It feels heavy.
 It feels like it could last for years.
 It feels like it may never go away.
 The only weight I feel is my pain.
 Nothing feels glorious.
 If anything, it feels hopeless.